igorservo159/ads2-ufrn/U1T4/README.md

 - **Pitimbu (0.0639)**: Pitimbu has a noticeably higher clustering coefficient than both Natal and Candelária.
 This indicates that intersections in Pitimbu are more likely to form closed loops or clusters, suggesting a layout with more localized connectivity, typical of residential areas with organic street patterns.

 These differences in clustering coefficients provide a snapshot of the road network’s design across different parts of Natal.
 While Natal and Candelária exhibit a more planned, grid-like structure, Pitimbu shows signs of a denser, more interconnected local layout.

+#### Explanation of Low Clustering Coefficients

+The low clustering coefficients observed for Natal (0.0219), Candelária (0.0194), and Pitimbu (0.0639) can be attributed to how **OSMnx** defines nodes in its graphs.

+In OSMnx, nodes typically represent **street intersections** or **dead-ends** rather than buildings, smaller paths, or other local features that might increase connectivity within a neighborhood.
+This approach emphasizes the main traffic network rather than including all minor connections, resulting in fewer closed loops or "triangular" connections between intersections, which in turn leads to a lower clustering coefficient.

+This structure accurately reflects the layout of urban areas, where main streets and intersections often have a grid-like pattern with minimal clustering.
+Residential neighborhoods like Pitimbu, which show a slightly higher coefficient, may still have more local loops due to the organic layout of smaller streets.
+However, the focus on major intersections means that clustering remains low across all areas.